-Here is the recipe for my popular Yorkshire Pudding!
-They have a little crunch on the outside and are tender and fluffy on the inside.
+These delicious, homemade Yorkshire Puddings have a little crunch on the outside and are tender and fluffy on the inside.
 These roll-like delicacies will make the perfect gravy cup for your meal.
-Truly scrumptious and, to me, reminiscent of past holiday celebrations and comforting Sunday dinners.
+They are scrumptious and, to me, reminiscent of past holiday celebrations and comforting Sunday dinners.

-This classic side dish is typically served alongside prime rib.
+This classic side dish is Yorkshire Pudding and is amazing served with prime rib.
 Toward the end of the roast’s cook time, you will need to capture roughly 1/2 cup of the beef drippings.
 I recommend having a drip pan handy regardless of which cooking method you use.

 This recipe makes 8 Yorkshire puddings.
 Because they are so delicious, plan on 2 per person.
 If you are feeding a larger crowd, you will need to double or even triple the recipe.
-However, you might not be able to capture enough drippings for 16 or 24 puddings.
-You will need to rely on vegetable oil for the rest.
+You might not be able to capture enough drippings for 16 or 24 puddings, and will need to rely on vegetable oil, bacon fat, or beef tallow for the rest.
 That’s okay!
-They will not have the same flavor, but they will be quite delicious.
-Besides, once it’s coated in that delicious gravy, it won’t matter.
+This could alter the flavor somewhat, but they will be delicious.
+Once it’s coated in that delicious gravy, it won’t matter.

-Tip: Run the drippings through a fine strainer to remove any seasoning chunks, the use as directed.
+Tip: Run the drippings through a fine strainer to remove any seasoning chunks, then use as directed.

 How to make Yorkshire pudding: